pritish/ios7-stanford/Matchismo/README.txt

-Pritish Jacob, Magenic Masters iOS, Assignment #2
+Pritish Jacob, Magenic Masters iOS, cs193p.stanford.edu Assignment #4

-June 2 2014, v1.0
+June 29 2014, v1.0

-A 30 cards version of machismo from assignment 1.
-Added some status line + logic for a three-card-game.
+Two games - a 24 cards version of match from assignment #2, and a 12 card game of Set.
+Supports points, status, and game history, and restarting.